 Beginning in the 1960’s a process known as dental bonding was developed.
 Since its inception, dental bonding has continued to improve in strength and durability, allowing teeth to be more conservatively restored.
 Modern bonding materials may allow teeth that have been structurally compromised to be repaired with long-lasting and cosmetically pleasing fillings.
 A tooth-colored material known as composite resin is currently used to restore many cavities—even those found in the back teeth (Figures 2, 3, and 4).

-Figure 2 shows where tooth decay (caries) has created a cavity in this partially prepared lower molar tooth.
+Figure 2 shows where dental caries created a cavity in this partially prepared lower molar tooth.
 Blue caries detection dye has been used to identify less obvious areas of decay.
 Use of caries detection dye helps the dentist remove all of the decay without removing too much tooth structure.

 Figure 3 shows the cavity prepared for a filling.
 The decay has been removed, and the preparation stained with dye to verify complete caries removal.
 No dye is visible, because the decay has all been removed.
 If the decay is very deep into the tooth, the dentist may place a layer of base material (an insulation layer) over the yellow dentin floor.
 Some cavities require very thin base layers called liners.